Sol-Global-Management/repository-1/cl9czryv400irqgnvdx0jd590.md

 I recommend conversing in public when you communicate with a person for the first time and agreeing with them on how you are going to manage the next messages in your dialogue.

-Any person can communicate with me privately at any time using e.g. [the better Twitter](https://juliandumitrascu.medium.com/about).
-After you add a message to a conversation, you can [unlist](https://help.medium.com/hc/en-us/articles/215552778-Unlisted-publishing) it.
+Any person can communicate with me privately at any time using e.g. [LinkedIn](https://www.linkedin.com/in/juliandumitrascu).

-We can build subthreads about which other people don’t (have to) know.
-We can express ourselves freely, without worrying about how many characters our messages include.
+We can express ourselves without worrying about how many characters our messages include.
 We can embed other content where we please.